 Casa Pastor & Plaza Pastor | King’s Cross Restaurant & Bar

-That said, there’s a newer, spanglier, and 80% more mezcal-fuelled casa in town, which will probably surpass it in every aspect.
-It is, after all, the third in the El Pastor family from Crispin Somerville and the Harts, which sounds like the name of an influential synth band from the early 80s, but is in fact the trio behind such superlative dining institutions as Barrafina and Quo Vadis.
+Casa Pastor the third in the El Pastor family from Crispin Somerville and the Harts, which sounds like the name of an influential synth band from the early 80s, but is in fact the trio behind such superlative dining institutions as Barrafina and Quo Vadis.

 Here’s what you can expect…

 If you’ve been to El Pastor in Borough, or their Bermondsey follow-up, Tortilleria El Pastor, you’ll know what we’re dealing with here.
 These Mexican eateries make all their tortillas in house, daily – and plate them up alongside a bevy of tostadas and aguachiles.
 You’ll find more of the same here, with newness in the form of coconut ceviche tostada with chilli and avocado, and larger tacos to share, stuffed with the likes of lamb barbecoa, and cheese-stuffed fried chillies.
-There’ll also be a Baja-inspired mariscos or seafood section; including oysters served with worm salt and mescal; and for the first time they’ll be serving Mexican-inspired breakfast (feat.
+There’s also a Baja-inspired mariscos or seafood section; including oysters served with worm salt and mescal; and for the first time they’ll be serving Mexican-inspired breakfast (feat.
 Bloody Marias).